ngimb64/gAlerts/README.md

 <br>

-- Once browser is launched log into Google Account
+- Once browser is launched log into Google Account the same way it is normally done manually
 <br>

 Run the program to load data, connect to browser instance, and configure alerts (ensure PORT variable in file matches one used launching browser):